bbchung/clighter/README.md

 ### Libclang crash?
-When incorrect compile args meet incorrect source code, libclang possibly crashes, and it may happend in vim thread or background thread of clighter.
+When incorrect compile args meet incorrect source code, libclang possibly crashes(for example: empty compile arg meet .hxx), and it may happend in vim thread or background thread of clighter.
 Currently clighter can't catch such crash, so vim will become unstable if it happends.

 ## LICENSE